Please note …

 <-Here’s Nina, winner of our March Grocery voucher, last before lockdown.

-We usually do a draw for a £10 voucher on the first Monday of each month in term time.
-Because we can’t currently meet we’re exploring doing an online draw – watch this space!
+We usually do a draw for a £10 voucher on the first Friday of each month in term time.

 If you’re interested in needlework of any kind (knitting, crochet, sewing etc) come and say hello and tell us what you’re working on.
 I might even have my knitting with me.
 Of course you don’t have to be interested in needlework to come and say hello or take part!

 We’re always happy to talk, at the drop-ins or elsewhere to suit.
 We can offer an open, safe and respectful place to talk about areas of life which you may have found or are finding are being challenged at university – be that religion/faith, philosophy, ethics or anything else.
-Sometimes talking about something helps get it in proportion.
+Sometimes talking about something helps sort things out a bit.

 Then there’s …